 "Being part of FIMS was quite unexpected for me.
 I was born in Beijing but moved to the U.S. for a year when I was nine, and then moved to Kenya because of my parents’ work as diplomats when I was turning 15.
 In Nairobi, I attended a British international school before I moved, again, to Canada for university.
 Since A-Levels have a smaller range of courses, I just knew that I was more interested in English Literature and Drama, but I never encountered media studies before I came to Western.
-I was first intrigued by the name “MIT” while I was browsing Western’s website, and I remember almost skipping it because I thought it was a tech-heavy/programing major.
+I was first intrigued by the name “MIT” while I was browsing Western’s website, and I remember almost skipping it because I thought it was a tech-heavy/programming major.
 Later on, as I looked through the courses… they’re just so interesting!
 And that’s when I started picturing myself studying in this program.
 I had a very limited idea about what MIT was until I finished all of the last lectures of my first year MIT courses, and there was a moment that hit me [when I realized] the things I’ve learned here are so unique and crucial for everyone’s future, and if there’s one program that I had to spend four years studying, this would be it."

 How did you find out about the Schwarzman Scholars program?

 "I heard about it for the first time when I was still in Kenya.
 Some of my family friends were discussing it during a social gathering.
 All I remember was how intense the selection process was, and it sounded extremely competitive to me when I was still in high school, so I never thought about actually applying until I was in my second year of university."